scalan/special/docs/perf-style-guide.md

 ### Motivation

-Scala is high-level language with powerful constructs and idioms to create abstractions which allow to achieve code clarity.
+Scala is high-level language with powerful constructs and idioms to create abstractions which allow to achieve code correctness and clarity.

 However, many abstractions come with performance penalty to be payed at runtime.
 Meanwhile, a given task can often be solved in many different ways.